shruthisalimath/BookStore-NodeJs/README.md

-# BookStore-NodeJs
+# JobPortal-NodeJs
-BookStore using NodeJs with REST API's.
+Job Portal using NodeJs with REST API's.